xsynaptic/wordpress-gulp-starter-kit/readme.md

 * Edit `gulpconfig.js` and, *at the very least*, change the `project` variable to match the name of your theme.
 If you like the way this workflow is setup you shouldn't need to edit any of the files under `gulpfile.js/tasks` just yet.
 * Install all dependencies by running `npm install`.
 This will fetch all dependencies listed in `package.json` (which includes front-end JavaScript packages and back-end tools like Gulp plugins and [BrowserSync](http://www.browsersync.io/)).
-* The previous command will also invoke `bower install` (assuming you have Bower installed) and will fetch all dependencies listed in `bower.json` (which includes front-end dependencies e.g. jQuery plugins, Sass frameworks, icon libraries, and so on).
 * [BrowserSync](http://www.browsersync.io/) setup: assuming you have a local development environment setup all you should need to do is enter the URL into the `proxy` setting in `gulpconfig.js`.
 Why use BrowserSync?
 It's fast, awesome, and allows for simultaneous responsive development across multiple devices.
 * [LiveReload](http://livereload.com/) setup: install a browser extension for [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) or Firefox.
 Why use LiveReload?
 It does the job without complications or additional setup after the extension is installed.
 * Run `gulp` and start hacking!